iM3 Complete X-Ray Positioning Kit

 • Adjustable bisecting angle guide

-• Positioning instructional posters for full mouth series (Each poster is 297 x 630 mm)
+• Canine & Feline positioning instructional posters for full mouth series (Each poster is 297 x 630 mm)

-Requires CR image plates and CR 7 Vet Dental X-Ray Scanner.
+Requires CR image plates and CR7 or CR8 Vet Dental X-Ray Scanner.

 New canine projections